-Kresser also advocates that paleo should be used as a template only to help you find your optimal diet rather than as a one size fits all nutrition plan.
+Kresser also advocates that paleo should be used as a template only to help one find his/her optimal diet rather than as a one size fits all nutrition plan.
 He is big on customizing your diet, for example, by adding full-fat dairy and properly prepared grains if those foods cause no negative impact on your health.

-If you love gourmet cheese, the occasional ice cream treat, and even homemade sourdough bread, Kresser teaches you how to determine if these foods deserve a place in your diet.
+If you love “treats” such as gourmet cheese, the occasional ice cream treat or homemade sourdough bread, Kresser teaches you how to determine if these foods deserve a place in your diet.
 You will be able to follow his 80/20 rule of dieting.

-This is where 80% of the time you will adhere to more strict nutritional guidelines but 20% of the time you are given a little latitude to eat so called “cheat foods”.
+This is where 80% of the time you will adhere to strict nutritional guidelines but 20% of the time you are given a little latitude to eat so called “treats” or “cheat foods”.

 His strategies also allow you to personalize your recipes to specific health conditions such as digestive problems, heart problems and high blood pressure etc.

 Kresser’s nutrition strategy can be found in his groundbreaking book – “Your Personal Paleo Code.”
 You can pick this book up here at a great price.